sherzberg/flask-native-package/README.rst

 This is a dummy package for testing out some native debian packages.
 It uses Parcel to build up a debian package used in native deployments.

+This test application requires Upstart only.
+It packages all the python dependencies up to run a simple "Hello World" Flask application on port 5000.
+When you install the built deb, an upstart script will be installed to run the app on startup.

 Setup
 =====